 - Please note that, at this time Medicare and Medicaid do not cover any compression garments.

 Have no fear, Lower Extremity Lymphies!!
 We know you are out there and we look forward to serving you.
 What we like to say is that we are “working our way down the body.”
-We began with what we know (upper extremity) and look forward to expanding what we have learned regarding lymphedema to lower extremity in the future.
+We are looking forward to offering compression socks, stockings, thigh-highs, and other leg garments in the future.

 We are constantly developing new products and ways to better serve our wonderful customers, we look forward to expanding our compression offerings in the future.